-science education, particularly at the high-school level.
-I currently direct the
+computer science education, particularly at the high-school level.
+I

 Advising: If you have taken one of my courses and done well, please feel free to contact me about research opportunities.

-My wife, Delphine, is an associate professor in the Clemson Bioengineering department.
+My wife, Delphine, is a professor in the Clemson Bioengineering Department.